-The Plus teacher packages are designed to give teachers (and students) easy access to Plus content on a particular subject area.
+The Plus teacher packages are designed to give teachers and students (and everyone else) easy access to Plus content on a particular subject area.
 Most Plus articles go far beyond the explicit maths taught at school, while still being accessible to someone doing A level maths.
 They put classroom maths in context by explaining the bigger picture — they explore applications in the real world, find maths in unusual places, and delve into mathematical history and philosophy.
 We therefore hope that our teacher packages provide an ideal resource for students working on projects and teachers wanting to offer their students a deeper insight into the world of maths.

 Graphs and networks

-- Algorithms: Many real-life problems involve finding a particular colouring of a graph or network, finding an optimal path or "flow" through a graph or network, or constructing graphs from given information.
+• Algorithms: Many real-life problems involve finding a particular colouring of a graph or network, finding an optimal path or "flow" through a graph or network, or constructing graphs from given information.
 The articles in this category explore some of the algorithms that are used to solve these kind of problems.

-- Network topology: Many real-life networks are extremely complex, so mathematicians try and get a grip on them by getting an overall picture of their structure.
+• Network topology: Many real-life networks are extremely complex, so mathematicians try and get a grip on them by getting an overall picture of their structure.
 The articles in this category explore the techniques used, introducing concepts such as small world networks and scale free networks.

 Don't forget that our sister site NRICH has many hands-on problems, activities and articles covering graph and network theory.